Brant Entrekin

 Ph.D.
 Philosophy Student, GTA

 I am originally from Carrollton, Georgia, and I moved to Knoxville in June 2022 after graduating with my B.A. in philosophy from the University of West Georgia.
-My main research interests are in epistemology, philosophy of science, and feminist philosophy.
-I am currently working on projects thinking about the ways that bad scientific practices can perpetuate harmful stereotypes and obscure our understanding of various social phenomenon.
-I also have interests in sexual ethics, philosophy of disability, American pragmatism (esp.
-William James), and philosophy of religion.
+My main research interests are in social epistemology, feminist philosophy, and philosophy of social justice.
+I also have broad interests in many other areas, including philosophy of science, sexual ethics, philosophy of disability, and philosophy of religion.
 In addition to the PhD in philosophy, I am also pursuing graduate certificates from the religious studies department and the women, gender, and sexuality (WGS) program.

 In Fall 2024, I was hired as an international organizer for Minorities and Philosophy International (MAP).
 MAP is an excellent organization that works to remove systemic barriers that prevent access to and participation in academic philosophy for marginalized groups, and it is an honor to contribute to enhancing and expanding that mission.